 Prepare a 20 μL working solution for each probe in 1.5 mL nuclease free microcentrifuge tubes by diluting (1:10 ratio) the stock solution (500 pmol/ μL) for a final working concentration of 50 pmol/ μL.
 For that purpose, mix 18 μL of Phosphate Buffer Saline (PBS) containing MgCl2 and CaCl2 with 2 μL of probe stock solution.

-NOTE: Be aware that during the preparation of the working solution, the substrate oligonucleotides are more vulnerable to nuclease degradation, therefore, it is recommended to prepare the working solutions just before setting up the reaction.
+NOTE: Be aware that in the working solution, the oligonucleotides are more vulnerable to nuclease degradation, therefore, it is recommended to prepare the working solutions just before setting up the reaction.

 Avoid direct light contact during the preparation and keep in the dark (wrapped in foil), when dealing with fluorophores.